The-Strategy-Unit/pxtextmining/docs/getting started/install.md

    run:
       - `source text_venv/bin/activate` (Linux & MacOS);
       - `text_venv\Scripts\activate` (Windows);

+*Using pyenv to create the virtual environment*
+If you have pyenv installed:

+1. Run `pyenv virtualenv text_venv` to create the new virtual environment.
+2. Activate it with `pyenv activate text_venv`

 ### Option 1: Install from PyPI
 This option allows you to use the functions coded in pxtextmining.